markcallen/aws-cld/README.md

 Infra stores configurations that are for the entire project such as IAM users and roles.

 Env includes configurations for different environments.
 By default they are dev, stage and prod.
+ - requires using terraform workspaces to keep everything seperate in the state files

 ## Architecture

-Infra is for setup that does not require an environment

-Env is for setup that is specific to each environment
- - requires using terraform workspaces to keep everything seperate in the state files

 ## Setup